Modelling $\delta$ Scuti pulsations: A new grid of p, g, and f modes across pre-main-sequence to post-main-sequence evolution: Abstract

 \section{Abstract}

-Space-based photometry from missions such as \textit{TESS} has revealed that many young $\delta$\,Scuti stars exhibit regular high-frequency pulsation patterns.
-These pulsations provide a powerful means of inferring stellar properties, particularly ages, for pre-main-sequence and early main sequence $\delta$\,Scuti stars for which traditional age-dating methods are poorly constrained.
-Realising this potential requires robust theoretical models that capture the complexities of stellar structure and evolution.
-We present a comprehensive grid of 30 million stellar pulsation models, computed using the \textsc{mesa} stellar evolution code and the \textsc{gyre} oscillation code, tailored specifically to $\delta$\,Scuti stars.
-The grid spans a wide range of masses, metallicities and surface rotation velocities, and covers evolutionary phases from the early pre-main-sequence through the main sequence and into the post-main sequence contraction phase.
-For each model, we compute hundreds of adiabatic pulsation frequencies for degrees $\ell = 0$--$3$, capturing p\:modes, g\:modes, f\:modes and their interactions through avoided crossings.
-Our analysis maps the behaviour of asteroseismic observables, including the large frequency separation ($\Delta\nu$) and phase offset parameter ($\varepsilon$), across age, mass, and rotation.
-We investigate how these parameters change with evolutionary stage and revisit the scaling relations applicable to $\delta$\,Scuti stars.
-This new model grid, which is publicly available, is designed to support the asteroseismology community in interpreting $\delta$\,Scuti pulsations and in probing the evolution and internal structure of these stars.
-These improvements over previous such model grids will allow for reliable age estimates and stronger constraints on stellar evolution pathways and the timing of planet formation across A- and F-type stellar populations.
+Space-based photometry reveals regular high-frequency patterns in many young $\delta$\,Scuti stars.
+These pulsations provide a powerful means of inferring stellar properties, particularly ages, for young $\delta$\,Scuti stars for which traditional age-dating methods are poorly constrained.
+Realising this potential requires theoretical models that capture the complexities of stellar structure and evolution.
+We present a comprehensive grid of 25 million stellar pulsation models, computed using the \mesa stellar evolution code and the \gyre stellar oscillation code, tailored to $\delta$\,Scuti stars.
+The grid spans a wide range of masses, metallicities and rotation velocities, and covers evolutionary phases from the early pre-main-sequence through the main sequence and into the post-main sequence contraction phase.
+For each model, we computed adiabatic pulsation frequencies for degrees $\ell = 0$--$3$, capturing p\:modes, g\:modes, f\:modes and their interactions through avoided crossings.
+We find that f and low-order g\:modes have mode inertias comparable to or lower than the fundamental radial mode during the late pre-MS and early MS, implying that these modes should be observable.
+We revisit $\delta$\,Scuti scaling relations and map asteroseismic observables, including the large frequency separation ($\Delta\nu$) and phase offset parameter ($\varepsilon$), across age, mass, metallicity, and rotation.
+This new model grid, which is publicly available, improves upon previous such model grids by facilitating interpretation of $\delta$\,Scuti pulsations, allowing for more reliable age estimates and tighter constraints on stellar evolutionary pathways, and planet formation in A- and F-type stars.